Abigail Klein Leichman

 Neve Tzedek is one of Tel Aviv’s most beautiful neighborhoods – and was the first neighborhood built outside of Jaffa.
 It’s perfect for a romantic stroll along the small streets and alleyways and past the beautifully restored buildings.

-The Suzanne Dellal Center dance and theater complex sits at the heart of this neighborhood, and a visit to its courtyard is a must.
+The Suzanne Dellal Center is a modern dance hub and theater complex that sits at the heart of this neighborhood, and a visit to its courtyard is a must.

 Gabi Davis took this photo inside the Ben-Gurion House in Tel Aviv.
 Photo via Wikimedia Commons